-The clock synthesizer provides three sets of 100/133/166 MHz differential clock outputs for the 865G/865GV/865PE chipset and three sets of 100/133 MHz differential clock outputs for the 865P chipset.
-The differential clocks are driven to the processor, the chipset, and the processors' debug ports as shown in Figure 16 and Figure 17.
+The clock synthesizer provides three sets of 100/133/166 MHz differential clock outputs.
+The differential clocks are driven to the processor, the chipset, and the processors' debug ports as shown in Figure 4-1 and Figure 4-2.

 The clock driver differential bus output structure is a "Current Mode Current Steering" output that develops a clock signal by alternately steering a programmable constant current to the external termination resistors "Rt."